September 1, 2020

 Q: How does Workfront’s new Scenario Planner application support more flexible planning?

 A: The inspiration for Scenario Planner came from a common pain point we heard from our customers: resource management.
 Few customers felt they were doing resource management well, and they didn’t have a clear idea of how to leverage technology to change that.

 At first we experimented with all kinds of ways to “MacGyver” the Workfront platform to solve the problem.
 And while we were able paper-clip-and-duct-tape our way to a semi-solution, it was incredibly complicated and just plain hard.
 When the cure is at least as bad as—or even worse than—the disease, that’s not a formula for success.
 Out of this process we learned something very important: Good planning doesn’t need to be perfect; it needs to be simple, fast, and shareable.

-As an enterprise work management platform, Workfront already had access to the right financial and resource capacity data to generate, visualize, and communicate scenarios.
+As an enterprise work management platform with strategic planning tools available, Workfront already had access to the right financial and resource capacity data to generate, visualize, and communicate scenarios.
 Working with our customers, we built and refined Scenario Planner to address the specific needs of larger enterprises.